Caspar Neumann (chemist): Career

 After three years in Kargowa, he went to Berlin in 1704, working at first at the apothecary shop of Christoph Schmedicke.
 Soon thereafter he became a traveling apothecary for the king of Prussia, Frederick I, and he continued in this capacity until 1711.
 At that point, Frederik sent him abroad to learn more about chemistry and pharmacy in a number of European countries.

 While in England, in 1713, he learned of the death of his royal patron and of the consequent termination of his patronage.
 For the next three years, he found work in London with a wealthy and renowned Dutch surgeon, Abraham Cyprianus, a Fellow of the Royal Society.
 At this time he became acquainted with several members of the Royal Society, including Isaac Newton and Hans Sloane.

-In 1716 Neumann return briefly to Germany in the entourage of George I. While there, he returned to Berlin and made connections that ultimately resulted in his appointment as the Royal Court Apothecary, when he completed his European travels in 1719.
+In 1716 Neumann returned briefly to Germany in the entourage of George I. While there, he visited Berlin and made connections that ultimately resulted in his appointment as the Royal Court Apothecary after he completed his European travels in 1719.
 He held this post for the rest of his life.
 He was elected a Fellow of the Royal Society in 1726.

 In 2009, Alexander Kraft established that it was Caspar Neumann who conveyed the secret formula for preparing the first synthetic pigment, Prussian blue, to the Royal Society in England in 1723.